-9 Aussie Gardening and Landscaping Blogs to Inspire You
+26 Aussie Gardening and Landscaping Blogs to Inspire You

 Michael Cooke is a garden designer by trade, based in New South Wales.
 On this blog you’ll find some gorgeous macro photography of plants taken by his photographer Mark, as well as smatterings of Michael’s expert knowledge of plant life.
 It follows the seasonal tasks Michael undertakes in his own garden, as well as the species and gardens he encounters on his travels around Australia.
 Michael has a poetic turn in his phrases that really expresses how much he loves nature.
 You’ll find great ideas on how to use certain plants, as well as what to plant in certain climates and areas.
 Cook also has an appreciation of architecture, and incorporates structures in his designs in an interesting way.

-that fairies might lives, with lots of ferns, pools, and flowers.
+The Victoria-based landscaping team at Phillip Johnson create amazingly lush little grottos in their garden designs.
+These gardens are self-described as “sustainable habitats that help to heal the Earth” and “feel magical to live amongst”.
+They’re the kind of places that fairies might live, with lots of ferns, pools, and flowers.
 These garden designs seem suitable for small homes as well as large, and often make beautiful use of water features.
 Impressively, they’re designed to be low maintenance and self-sustaining.
 This blog is especially inspirational when it comes to outdoor dining areas and ponds.

 This blog follows the garden progress of an anonymous blogger in Southeast Melbourne who goes by the name Sue Catmint.
 It’s a great example of how you can make a drought resistant and sustainable garden in suburban Victoria.
 Catmint has been working on her garden since 1979, so it’s interesting to see the progress and evolution of her little backyard Eden.
 She also has an avid community of commenters who also offer their insights.